 But it wasn’t until adulthood that I understood how foundational this early fascination was to my work.

 Encounters with animals—whether approaching a curious horse at a fence line or locking eyes with a wild coyote—have always grounded me in the moment.
-They’ve granted me access to an internal stillness that I still struggle to find even with meditation.
+They grant me access to an internal stillness and a sense of freedom similar to the flow state of creating art itself.

 I believe this is the superpower of nature and animals: they help us live more squarely in the moments of our own lives.
-From the simple joy of playing with our dogs after a long day of work, to staring in awe at an African elephant on the Serengeti, animals have the power to remind us where we actually are.
+From the simple joy of playing with our dogs after a long day of work, to staring in awe at an African elephant on the Serengeti, animals have the power to remind us where we actually are in the present.

 My technique is intentionally painterly, gestural, often raw at the edges.
-I generally resist the confines of strict realism in favor of capturing the energy and emotion of a moment.
-By balancing more highly rendered areas to ground the painting in reality, combined with soft abstraction, I use my subjects more as portals to channel specific feeling states—exuberance, serenity, or introspection—rather than offering traditional wildlife depictions.
+I generally resist the confines of strict realism in favor of balancing likeness with capturing the energy and emotion of a moment.
+Rather than offering traditional wildlife depictions, I use my subjects more as portals to channel feeling states like exuberance, serenity, or introspection.

 In an age when our attention is splintered and our relationship to the natural world is increasingly experienced through screens, honoring nature in my work feels necessary to me.
 And a life-long endeavor worth pursuing.